mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 My current habit is to check social media once per day right after dinner.
 I limit myself to half an hour combined for Reddit, Twitter, and Facebook.

 Scheduling it forces me to make a decision ahead of time about how much the app is worth to me.
+It also discourages me from getting drawn in.
+If I post something on Facebook, I'm not going to get drawn back in every time someone reacts to it.
+I've committed to waiting until the next day.
+The slower pace makes social media less alluring.

 ## "What's the harm in checking email and social media during idle times?"